TerrysPOV/stealth-browser-mcp/README.md

 # Stealth Browser MCP

-**🚀 The ONLY browser automation that bypasses Cloudflare, banking portals, and social media blocks**
+**🚀 The ONLY browser automation that bypasses Cloudflare, antibots, and social media blocks**

 </div>